Previous: 4.3 Aspects and Factors distinguishing scientific theories.

 Nevertheless, there was a time in the history of physics when the unproven existence of atoms was doubted.
 Positivists who were members of the so-called energy school, such as Ernst Mach (1838-1916) and Wilhelm Ostwald (1853-1932), claimed that the objective of science should be reduced to describe the observable world through directly verifiable mathematical laws without the need for introducing hypotheses about the internal structure of matter or the purpose of explaining phenomena not directly verifiable through experiment.

 In what follows we consider the four Nobel Prizes in Chemistry awarded in 1920, 1949, 1968 and 1977.
 For each Prize we indicate the year of the Prize, the name of the laureate and the reasons for such recognition.
-Afterwards, we consider three documents: (1) some excerpts from the Presentation Speech corresponding to the Award ceremony speech, (2) the complete document called WORK which is a descriptive explanation of the contributions made by the laureate and (3) his Nobel Lecture, including the title and subtitles, when they are in the original, and some excerpts from the beginning of the document.
-At the end of the chapter, we present the appropriate references in MLA format.
+Afterwards, we consider three documents: some excerpts from the Presentation Speech corresponding to the Award ceremony speech, the complete document called Work which is a descriptive explanation of the contributions made by the laureate, and his Nobel Lecture, including the title and subtitles, when they are in the original.
+For all these documents their appropriate references are indicated in MLA format.

 In 1920: to Walther Hermann Nerst (1864-1941) “in recognition of his work in thermochemistry”.